 Coleman-Deming Glacier

-Located on the north side of the mountain, the Coleman-Deming Glacier is an introductory non-technical mountaineering route.
-Generally less crowded than a comparable route, the Easton Glacier, on the south side of the mountain, the Coleman-Deming Glacier route is defined by moderate angle snow climbing and though there are phenomenal views of nearby crevasses and dramatic snow faces, the route is defined by moderate snow climbing and minimal crevasse navigation most years.
+Located on the north side of Kulshan (Mt.
+Baker), the Coleman-Deming Glacier is an introductory mountaineering route, perfect for budding alpinists who want to learn to climb glaciated peaks.
+Generally less crowded than a comparable route, the Easton Glacier, on the south side of the mountain, the Coleman-Deming Glacier route is defined by moderate angle snow climbing and though there are phenomenal views of nearby crevasses and dramatic snow faces, the route generally has minimal crevasse navigation.

 Coleman-Deming 3 day itinerary